|

 Makes the popup behave more like an OS or title-based tooltip.
 It will appear only

 after a certain delay specified in millisecs.
+Note that to avoid a race condition,

 Variable: ol_delay